matsievskiysv/vimish-fold/README.md

 Other functions that constitute API of the package:

 * `vimish-fold-unfold`
 * `vimish-fold-unfold-all`
 * `vimish-fold-refold`
 * `vimish-fold-refold-all`
 * `vimish-fold-delete-all`
 * `vimish-fold-toggle`
 * `vimish-fold-toggle-all`
 * `vimish-fold-avy` (requires `avy` package)

-To get persistent folds you need to enable minor mode provided by the package.
+To get persistent folds you need to enable a minor mode provided by the package.
 You can turn `vimish-fold-mode` selectively for modes where you want to have persistent folding, or simply activate it everywhere: